Aubrey Lavery Meyers

 Ms. Healy was instrumental in founding Human Rights Initiative in 1999, and served as Executive Director until November 2005.
 Betsy remains firmly committed to the agency’s mission.
 Prior to her years with HRI, she was an associate with Cowles & Thompson, PC.
 She also completed a judicial clerkship at the Dallas Court of Appeals.

-Betsy is currently a program officer with the Harold Simmons Foundation, Dallas, TX.
+Betsy is currently Grants Director with the Harold Simmons Foundation, Dallas, TX.
+She also serves on the Boards of the Dallas Women’s Foundation and the Parkland Foundation.

 Hind Jarrah Ph.D.